 Options: You’ve decided to continue your pregnancy and give your child life.
 But that doesn’t mean you’re finished making decisions.
 Will you parent or will you place your child for adoption?

-There are many non-profit as well as for-profit groups who are able to assist you in making a choice without you having to pay a penny.
-These include, but are not limited to, crisis pregnancy center, no- or low-cost counseling programs offered by organizations like LDS Family Services, and Catholic Charities; and adoption agencies like Adoption.org.
+There are many non-profit as well as for-profit groups that can assist you in choosing without you having to pay a penny.
+These include, but are not limited to, crisis pregnancy centers, no- or low-cost counseling programs offered by organizations like LDS Family Services, and Catholic Charities; and adoption agencies like Adoption.org.

 There are also a wide variety of forums and groups with members who have been (or currently are) in your situation.
 Once you get started with a group, forum members are the best sources for referring other groups.
-The Option Line is another good place to start.
 You can chat online or over the phone at any time of night or day, any day of the week!

 Support: While working on a decision, it helps so much to get positive feedback and to feel truly supported—even if you make a choice that’s unpopular with your family or close friends.
 Sometimes that support comes best from strangers—people who will become your friends!
 Consider joining a support group right away.
 Support groups can be found on Facebook, on adoption websites, and through agencies or adoption attorneys.
 Don’t be afraid to ask for recommendations!

 Temporary Assistance for Needy Families (TANF): This is a government program that will help pregnant women not only pay for the basics such as housing, food, and clothing but also assists in preparing for and finding employment.
 There are eligibility requirements that must be met, but typically, pregnant women who are without other resources will qualify for and receive assistance quickly.
 To apply, you must contact the office in your state.